piotrbakker/wirezkit/readme.md

 # Wirez Kit

-Wirez Kit is wireframe component library for Slack apps.
+Wirez Kit is a wireframe component library for Slack apps.

 Based on Block Kit, Slack’s native UI framework, Wirez Kit helps you easily mock up and explore multiple Slack workflows right in Figma.